ctranstrum/chuck/README.md

 - central rotary encoder can be used by either hand
 - designed for the Seeed Studio [XIAO BLE][xiao] wireless microcontroller
   - also works with the [XIAO RP2040][rp2040] for a lower-cost wired board
-- Gateron Low Profile hotswap switches
+- Choc v1 or v2 low profile hotswap switches
 - 7mm low-profile "snug sandwich" case with no exposed components on top or bottom
 - [RGB LED status][rgbled] visible on the top of the case
 - Wireless-first design using [ZMK][zmk] [firmware][firmware] (including [ZMK Studio][studio])